10 Best AI Video Generators 2026: Free, Paid, Tested

 What is the best alternative to Sora 2?

-PixVerse V6 is our primary alternative: more predictable prompting, multi-shot layout, and native audio in one package.
+PixVerse V6 is our primary Sora 2 alternative: more predictable prompting, multi-shot layout, native audio, and free daily testing in one package.
+Runway is the better alternative if your main need is camera and editing control.

 Can AI generate video with sound?